influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 ### Character set

 Line protocol is composed of Unicode characters encoded in UTF-8.
+Non-printable ASCII characters (0x00 - 0x1f and 0x7f) are not allowed.

 ### Float

 64-bit floating-point numbers.
+Note that non-finite numbers (NaN and Inf) are not allowed.
 Default numerical type.

 #### Float field value examples